 Contemporary Notables of the name Muniz (post 1700) +

-- Margarita Muniz, American Democrat politician, Delegate to Democratic National Convention from New Jersey, 2008
+- Margarita Muniz, American Democratic Party politician, Delegate to Democratic National Convention from New Jersey, 2008

-- Luis D. Muñiz, American Democrat politician, Alternate Delegate to Democratic National Convention from Puerto Rico, 2008
+- Luis D. Muñiz, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Puerto Rico, 2008

 - Joaquin Muñiz, American politician, U.S. Consular Agent in Viveiro, 1884-98